bihor/fp_newsletter/Documentation/Administrator/Index.rst

 - What will be the username if I use fe_users?

   The username will be the email-address.
 The default password is joh316.
-The category can be set via module_sys_dmail_category and is mandatory!!!
+The category can be set via categoryOrGroup and is mandatory!!!

 - I use fe_users but nothing happens.

-  Have you set the setting module_sys_dmail_category?
+  Have you set the setting categoryOrGroup?
 You must define a category.

 - I use tt_address but not direct_mail and nothing happens.

-  Have you set the setting module_sys_dmail_html to -1?
-For the HTML-option-field direct_mail is required.
+  Have you set the setting html to -1?
+For the HTML-option-field direct_mail/mail is required.

 - I get the error 'The action "xyz" is not allowed by this plugin.'
 Whats wrong?